2022-23 Theme: Together We Can!

 Robotics Club is offered as an extra curricular activity in grades 5-6.
 This club provides students with a chance to build and program robots.
 We use Lego Mindstorms kits and appreciate our parent volunteers.
 The Robotics Club also has the chance to enter competition.

-Mrs. Cottrell is our PLTW certified teacher for Design and Modeling.
 This PLTW class is offered to 7th graders with an interest in math and technology.
 Students apply the design process to solve problems and understand the influence of creativity and innovation in their lives.
 They work in teams to design a playground and furniture, capturing research and ideas in their engineering notebooks.

 Using Autodesk Inventor design software, students create a virtual image of their designs and produce a portfolio to showcase their innovative solutions.